 With these in mind, we now know to be more conscious when purchasing skincare products or cosmetics.
 It is better to determine the quality of a product, instead of blindly trusting claims on the label.

-It may be unfortunate that there are many loopholes in rules surrounding the skincare labelling.
+It may be unfortunate that there are many loopholes in rules surrounding the skincare labeling.
 However, we can learn to shop smart and identify these marketing techniques used to influence us!